RobotecAI/rai-rosbot-xl-demo/docs/o3de.md

 > **_NOTE:_** The [Project](../Project) folder in this repository, which is a git submodule, will be set in a *dirty* git state due to changes applied by the patch.

 Please follow the instructions below to build the project.
 The instructions are based on a common base folder: $DEMO_BASE (absolute path).
 Install [ROS 2 first](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) and `git-lfs` package to pull the binary files.
+Install all `ROS 2` packages that are [required by O3DE](https://docs.o3de.org/docs/user-guide/interactivity/robotics/project-configuration/).

 1. Install `git-lfs` package and pull the codebase.
 ```bash